soehlert/dab_templates/README.md

-# Customized LXC templates for Proxmox
+# Creating a Custom LXC Template for Proxmox
 Using the Proxmox provided tool (Debian Appliance Builder - dab), this repo helps to create an LXC template for Proxmox.
-Currently, it helps build a Ubuntu 18.04 template ready for ansible by allowing ssh connections to root off the bat and installing python2.
+Currently, it helps build a Ubuntu 18.04 template ready for Ansible by allowing ssh connections to root off the bat and installing python2.

 ### Install dab
 In order to create this template, you need dab installed.
 Note: dab is only provided by Proxmox, not default repos.